Achieve lifetime financial security for yourself and for your family!

 The Funded Revocable Living Trust

 A living trust is a trust that is established while you are alive.
 When you establish a living trust the title to certain property is transferred into the trust.
-You can retain control of the property if you name yourself as trustee.
+You can retain control of the property if you name yourself as a trustee.
 The assets will be used for the benefit of the named beneficiaries, such as yourself or your spouse, and later your children or other beneficiaries.

 One of the least understood features of revocable living trusts is how they can help insulate your assets from lawsuits.
 Many advisers labor under the false impression that it is only the irrevocable trust that gives lawsuit protection.
 However, revocable trusts are used more frequently.